-- You could use any pizza dough you wanted here, but I used my recipe for Homemade Pizza Crust Mid Rise
+- You could use any pizza dough you wanted here, but I used my recipe for Pizza Dough.

 - If you’re using a pizza stone, you’ll want to preheat it in the oven (otherwise your dough won’t fully cook before the cheese starts burning.
 And if you’re using a homemade dough, be sure you sprinkle cornmeal on it so the dough doesn’t stick.
 If this is going to be a challenge or if you intend to use a pizza pan to cook your stix, then I’d suggest you partially cook the dough before you proceed with the garlic paste and toppings.
 A lot of frustrating experience went into learning these lessons. 😉

 - The bacon in my opinion really makes these stix pop, but it isn’t necessary.
 To get the crumbled bacon for this cook, I broiled it in the oven until crispy (flipping once).
 Then wrapped them in paper towel to absorb the grease and crushed them with my hands (anyone remember the man hands episode from Seinfeld?).

 - And while I do make a lot of typos, the spelling of sticks as “stix” in this recipe is very much intentional. 😉